 We didn’t fall off and made it safely, but when we got to the village, we were told that no buses would be passing that way.
-So we set off walking again, until again, we were stopped by two guys who offered to take us down to Yogyakarta, using two motorbikes this time.
+So we set off and resumed our walking, until again, we were stopped by two guys who offered to take us down to Yogyakarta, using two motorbikes this time.
 The drive took about 45 minutes.

 When we arrived in the city one of the drivers demanded that we pay ten times what was originally agreed, toying about with the ‘you don’t understand our language’ scam.
 Little did he know that we had typed in the agreed sum on Nikki’s phone when agreeing upon the price with his colleague, and we were very sure of what had been agreed upon!

 After much confrontation, we did eventually pay double the agreed price, but it was still worth paying.
 We were both tired of arguing, and we got back to the city in time for dinner!

 Entrance to the park cost 5,000 IDR (about €0.30) per person.

 5. The Taman Sari (Water Castle) and Underground Mosque

 Sometimes referred to as the water castle, this former royal garden is located within the Kraton district, which is the actual royal palace, and is easily one of the best places to visit in Yogyakarta.
 It is divided into four separate areas, the most interesting of which was the bathing area, we thought.